BGP Fundamentals

 Haider Khalid

-Haider Khalid is an IP MPLS & Enterprise Core Network Engineer (CCIE# 52939) who has worked with several ISPs & Telecom operators in Pakistan, Middle East and the UK.
+Haider Khalid is an IP Network Consultant (CCIE# 52939) who has worked with several ISPs & Telecom operators in Pakistan, Middle East and the UK.
 He is always keen to learn new technologies and likes to share them with his peers and other people.
 In case of any questions or feedback, please feel free to drop a comment below or connect with him on LinkedIn.

 Leave a Reply